oicr-gsi/vidarr/plugin-guide.md

 compatible with Shemu's.

 Plugins are meant to run asynchronously.
-Most plugins are given a `WorkMonitor` instance which allows a plugin to communicate back to Vidarr and schedule future asynchronous tasks.
+Most plugins are given a `WorkMonitor` instance which allows a plugin to communicate back to Víðarr and schedule future asynchronous tasks.
 Plugins must implement recovery from crash, so are expected to journal their current state to the database.
 The `WorkMonitor` provides methods to journal state to the database for crash recovery and to provide status information to users.

-See [Vidarr Code Style](code-style.md) for preferred code formatting.
+See [Víðarr Code Style](code-style.md) for preferred code formatting.

 # Consumable Resource
 Consumable resources implement